openedx/edx-django-utils/edx_django_utils/monitoring/docs/how_tos/using_custom_metrics.rst

 * Use ``metric-name is not null`` to find all rows with a value.
 * Look at the metric values in addition to getting non-null counts.
 A value of 'None' is not null, but would be counted.
 * If the metric is added to a library, ensure all applications have the upgraded library before deciding whether or not the code is in use.
+* Check across multiple environments (``appName`` in NewRelic).
+For example, for edx.org, you can ensure that the metric is also not in use in Edge, which is sometimes different than Production.

 Debugging Production Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~